-3 In Year 1 & 2 there is a gap between the number of greater depth readers (end of year 2024) between disadvantaged and non- disadvantaged.
-Year 1 - non-FSM 22.1% GDS FSM GDS 7.7% 4 Average attendance across all pupils remains above the national average however there continues to be a reduced rate for pupils who are disadvantaged.
-The gap has narrowed since last year.
-5 Data collected on parental engagement with parents' evening, email communication and attendance to wider parental events is lower for families of disadvantaged families compared to non-disadvantaged.
+4 In Year 1 there is a significant difference in the number of greater depth writers (Y1 2023) between disadvantaged and non-disadvantaged.
+5 Average attendance across all pupils remains above the national average however there continues to be a reduced rate for pupils who are disadvantaged.
+6 Data collected on parental engagement with parents' evening, email communication and attendance to wider parental events is lower for families of disadvantaged families compared to non-disadvantaged.